How to Grow Marigolds in Pots

 Optional Tip

-Use a spray bottle to gently mist the soil so seeds don’t get washed out of place.
+Another good watering method is to use a spray bottle to gently mist the soil so seeds don’t get washed out of place.

 Optional Tip